Ridgeland, South Carolina

-Ridgeland is a town in Jasper and Beaufort counties, South Carolina, United States.
-The population was 3,749 at the 2020 census, a 7.1% decrease from 2010.
-It has been the county seat of Jasper County since the county's formation in 1912.
-As defined by the U.S. Census Bureau, Ridgeland is included within the Hilton Head Island-Bluffton-Beaufort metropolitan area.
+Ridgeland is a town in and the county seat of Jasper County, South Carolina, United States.
+The town incorporation limits extend into Beaufort County up to the Broad River.
+The population was 3,749 at the 2020 census, all of which resided in Jasper County.
+Ridgeland is included in the Hilton Head Island–Bluffton metropolitan area.

-Ridgeland is home to the Ridgeland Correctional Institution, a medium-security prison operated by the South Carolina Department of Corrections.

 Ridgeland was originally known as "Gopher Hill" in 1894, derived from the gopher tortoise, which is indigenous to the area.
 The name was not considered good enough for a new railroad station, so it was changed to "Ridgeland" in 1902 by the station ticket master, Frederick Henry Ingram, for the fact that the town stands on a sandy ridge that is some of the highest land in Jasper County.
+Ridgeland is home to the Ridgeland Correctional Institution, a medium-security prison operated by the South Carolina Department of Corrections.

 Geography

 Ridgeland is in northeastern Jasper County, with the center of town sitting on a low ridge at an elevation of 62 ft above sea level.
 According to the United States Census Bureau, the town has a total area of 115.8 sqkm, of which 115.1 sqkm are land and 0.7 sqkm, or 0.59%, are water.
-The town's area as of 2010 was 18 times greater than its 2000 area of 6.3 sqkm.
-The town limits now extend east into Beaufort County as far as the west bank of the Broad River.
+The town's area as of 2010 is 18 times greater than its 2000 area of 6.3 sqkm.
+The town limits extend east into Beaufort County as far as the west bank of the Broad River.

 Ridgeland is 36 mi southwest of Walterboro, 32 mi south of Hampton, 31 mi north of Savannah, Georgia, 14 mi north of Hardeeville, and 7 mi east of Tillman.